Heather Kilbourn

 WOODWORKING

-Wooden boxes, furniture, and cabinetry made with three generations of tools.
+Wooden boxes, furniture, and cabinetry made with tools from four generations of my family.

 A photo of a small, handmade box with the top hinged open.
 It is made from jatoba and purplewood.
 A photo of a nightstand bookshelf made from oak and jatoba.
 There are three sections.
 The top section is open, the middle section has a drawer, and the bottom is also open.